BASCO-Unofficial/Resources/README.md

 As long as two independent systems communicate, you have a way in.

 #### [Learning Platforms](Learning-Platforms#)
-Interactive online services that provide information, tools and resources to support and enhance cyber skills and skills.
+Interactive online services that provide information, tools and resources to support and enhance cyber skills.